zhongzz1029/quick-portfolio/cv_paper/review_EfficientNet.md

 The compound scaling method is used to scale up EfficientNet-B0

-STEP 1: we first fix φ = 1, assuming twice more resources avalible, and do a small grid research :confused: of these values.
+STEP 1: we first fix φ = 1, assuming twice more resources avalible, and do a small grid research of these values.

 STEP 2: these three values are set to be fixed, and scaled up with different φ, thus EfficientNet-B1 to B7 are obtained.